Digital Inclusion Scheme

 Collection of IT equipment

-You can donate to the Digital Inclusion Scheme by taking your old tech to Bristol’s reuse and recycling centres.
+You can donate to the Digital Inclusion Scheme by taking your old tech to Bristol’s Household Reuse and Recycling Centres and use the IT Reuse donation point.

-Businesses can apply for free collection of unwanted working computers and IT equipment.
-The items eligible for free collection include:
+Businesses can apply for free collection of unwanted working computers and IT equipment (criteria apply).

 Book a collection

-After you have applied and been accepted for the Digital Inclusion Scheme, we will deliver the computers to the charity or school’s Bristol address.
+After you’ve applied and been accepted for the Digital Inclusion Scheme, we can organise collection, or delivery of the computers and other tech to charities and schools with Bristol addresses (subject to demand, availability, and location).

 Apply here

-We continue to give laptops and computers to charities, organisations and schools across Bristol.
-All the IT donations are going to support digital inclusion.
-Since the project started, we have donated over 3,000 devices.
+We give laptops, computers and phones to charities, organisations, and schools across Bristol.
+All the IT donations support digital inclusion.
+Since the project started, we’ve donated over 3,000 devices.

-When we asked Mat Grafton, Head of year 11 at Orchard School, how he was going to use the school’s newly donated desktop computers, Mat explained;
+When we asked Mat Grafton, Head of Year 11 at Orchard School, how he planned to use the school’s donated computers, he explained:

 A lot of the students do not have computers at home so this will be a great addition to the Year 11 Block.